 Large General Power Service:

-This rate schedule is for single or three-phase non-residential service supplied at the Department's available voltage through a single meter for all service required on the Customer's premises by Customers with a power requirement of greater than 50 kW or 10,000 kWh during anyone (1) month of the prior twelve (12) month period.
+This rate schedule is for single, or three-phase non-residential service supplied at the Department's available voltage through a single meter for all service required on the Customer's premises by Customers with a power requirement of greater than 50 kW or 10,000 kWh during anyone (1) month of the prior twelve (12) month period.
 (It is also applicable to any customer who fails to qualify for Small General Service until the next regular review of accounts is completed.)

 Character of service: Alternating current; 60 cycles; single phase 120/240 volts; three-phase 120/208 volts, and other voltages upon permission of the City as specified in service policies and regulations.
-Power Factor Adjustment: If the customer power factor is found to be less than 95 percent, the customer will be penalized 1 percent of the overall billing for each 1 percent below the 95 percent power factor.

 Agricultural General Power Service: